 No. The Vulcan Vent is a “first line of defense” against embers and exterior flame.

 Can I paint the Vulcan Vents?

-Yes.
-You can paint the Vulcan Vents.
-The screen and intumescent coating can be painted over and still function perfectly.
-We only caution not to spray so much paint as to clog the mesh.
+Yes, with caution.
+You can paint the Vulcan Vents with this in mind.
+The screen and can be painted over and still function perfectly.

 Which side of the Vulcan Vent faces into the attic or crawl space?